a11599/pmi/README.md

 Requires `systimer` module.

-The profiler module allows rough performance profiling of code.
+The profiler module allows rough performance profiling of the code.
 It's useful during development or to detect CPU overload situations.
 It uses `systimer`'s 1024 Hz resolution clock or the timestamp counter on Pentium and newer processors.
 The profiler's accuracy is in the millisecond range when using `systimer`, and nanosecond range when using the timestamp counter.

 You should not make assumptions about the profiler's accuracy.
 Always compare the ticks elapsed during the routine under profiling against the ticks elapsed during a known timeframe (such as vertical sync, sound card IRQ or `systimer` tick).